XarkLabs/Xosera/REFERENCE.md

 #### Final Color Index Selection

 In *all* of the above bitmap or tile modes for every native pixel (even border or blanked pixels), a color index is formed and used to look-up the final 16-bit ARGB color blended with the other playfield to form the color on the screen.
-The final index for each playfield to look-up in its colormap is first exclusive-OR'd with the playfields respective `XR_Px_GFX_CTRL[15:8]` 8-bit "colorbase" value.
+Before the index generated by each playfield is used, it is first exclusive-OR'd with the playfields respective `XR_Px_GFX_CTRL[15:8]` 8-bit "colorbase" value.
 This allows utilization of the the entire colormap, even on formats that have less than 8-BPP and no "color index" offset attribute (and also useful as an additional color index modifier, even with an 8-BPP index).

 E.g., if a playfield mode produced a color index of `0x07`, and the playfield `XR_Px_GFX_CTRL[15:8]` colorbase had a value `0x51`, a final index of `0x07` XOR `0x51` = `0x56` would be used for the colormap look-up.